padogrid/bundle-geode-1-app-kryo_codegen/README.md

 ### 6. Compile the generated `KryoSerializer`.

 Once again, repackage the `lib/app-kryo-codegen-geode-1.0.0.jar` file by running Maven.
-This time, the jar file also includes the generated classes including `KryoSerializer` which we need to register with Geode/GemFire.
+At this time, the jar file also includes the generated classes including `KryoSerializer` which we need to register with Geode/GemFire.

 ```bash
 mvn package